nerosnm/oxbow/README.md

 Build the bot with `cargo build --release`, and then run the executable at `target/release/oxbow`.

-You must provide the `--channels` argument with a comma-separated list of Twitch chat channels to join (e.g. `oxbow --channels nerosnm,stuck_overflow`), otherwise the bot will not join any channels and you will have no way of interacting with it.
+You must provide the `--channels` argument with a space-separated list of Twitch chat channels to join (e.g. `oxbow --channels nerosnm stuck_overflow`), otherwise the bot will not join any channels and you will have no way of interacting with it.

 To customise the prefix that the bot uses for commands (default: `!`), you can provide the